CodingAvenue/codestop-course-db-in-php/content/INTRODUCTION.md

 ## Database Management in PHP

 Database Management in PHP lets you build PHP programs that define, construct, and manipulate a database with PostgreSQL.
 This course uses PHP Data Objects (PDO) that define a consistent interface for accessing relational databases in PHP.
-It covers the basics of performing PostgreSQL programming in PHP.
+It covers the basics of Database Management in PHP using PostgreSQL.

 This course is designed for: